MekanEs/eCommerce-Application/README.md

 This online shop is built using the following technologies:

-- React: A popular JavaScript library for building user interfaces.
+- [React](https://react.dev/): A popular JavaScript library for building user interfaces.
-- TypeScript: A typed superset of JavaScript that enhances reliability and scalability.
+- [TypeScript](https://www.typescriptlang.org/docs/): A typed superset of JavaScript that enhances reliability and scalability.
-- Redux Toolkit: set of tools that helps simplify Redux development.Includes utilities for creating and managing stores.
+- [Redux Toolkit](https://redux-toolkit.js.org/): Set of tools that helps simplify Redux development.
+Includes utilities for creating and managing stores.

 ### Maintainers are :